jnasante/ccew-ios-2016/06-adv-view-controllers/06-01-advanced-view-controllers.markdown

 Try running the application.
 Notice it crashes.
 That option identifies the main view controller that should be loaded when the application starts.
 Let's make it a navigation view controller.

 Delete the view and view controller provided by the application template and drag in a navigation view controller from the Object Library.
 Notice that it creates a navigation controller and an immediate relationship with a second view controller.
-This is a relationships, not a segue, and it identifies the navigation controller's *root view controller*, or the view controller on the bottom of the navigation stack.
+This is a relationship, not a segue, and it identifies the navigation controller's *root view controller*, or the view controller on the bottom of the navigation stack.

 By default we're given a table view, which we don't want.
-Delete it and drag in vanilla view controller object.
+Delete it and drag in a view controller object.
 We want to make this view controller the root view controller for our navigation controller, which means, you guessed it, we should control-drag from the navigation controller to the new view controller.
 Choose *root view* under *Relationships Segue*.
 Run the application.

 We want to set up a navigation segue to another view.
 First set a *Title* on the view controller in the Attributes Inspector, call it "Master":